-The Department of Modern and Classical Languages offers a Master’s degree (36 cr.) and a Graduate Certificate (12 cr.) in TESL.
-The TESL Program is dedicated to developing professional English as a Second Language (ESL) teachers for a career in education.
-The faculty work closely with learners to deepen their understanding of second language learning, teaching methods and the English language.
-We orient teachers to learner-centered pedagogy which requires teachers to be empathetic to learners’ needs, understanding of how and why people learn and skilled at second language teaching methods and techniques.
+The TESL Program is dedicated to developing professional English as a Second Language (ESL) or English as a Foreign Language (EFL) teachers for a career in education.
+The faculty work closely with learners to deepen their understanding of the English language, second language acquisition and teaching methods.
+We orient teachers to learner-centered and culturally responsive pedagogy which require teachers to be empathetic to learners’ needs, understanding of how and why people learn and skilled at implementing research-based second language teaching methods.

 Goals: We have three primary goals for this program: